15 best dog breeds for first-time owners

 The best dog breeds for first-time owners have something for everyone – from the comical couch potato to the high-energy exercise companion they're all here!

-Welcoming a hound into your home is one of the greatest joys in this world, but if you’re a new pet parent it can be helpful to do some research on the best dog breeds for first-time owners.
+Welcoming a hound into your home is amazing, but you're right to do some research on the best dog breeds for first-time owners.
 While there are plenty of adorable options out there, it’s a good idea to adopt the same approach you would when picking out a new book and steer clear of judging a doggy by its cover.

 When you bring home your adopted bundle of furry joy you want to make sure that life is as easy as it can be for both of you as you adjust to your new life together.
 For your first go as a pet parent, look for a breed that’s low-maintenance with a laid-back and eager to please nature to make training a cinch rather than a struggle.